TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

     2. Current Offers
         1. Doorbuster Deals
         2. Black Friday Sale
+        3. Holiday Gift Guide
-        3. ThinkPad &.
+        4. ThinkPad &.
 ThinkCentre QuickShips
-        4. Accessories Stocking Stuffers
+        5. Accessories Stocking Stuffers
-        5. Bing Page Deals
+        6. Bing Page Deals
-        6. Deals for Students and Educators
+        7. Deals for Students and Educators
-        7. Outlet
+        8. Outlet
-        8. See all Current Offers
+        9. See all Current Offers
     3. See all Deals

 9. Which PC is right for me?